hridaydutta123/OpenCoderRank/README.md

 *   **Customizable:** Easily add new questions and challenges by modifying Python data structures.
 *   **User-Friendly Interface:** Built with Bootstrap for a responsive design and CodeMirror for an enhanced code editing experience with syntax highlighting.
 *   **CLI for DB Initialization:** Includes a Flask CLI command to set up the database schema.
+*   **Full-Screen Enforcement:** The platform runs only in full-screen mode to minimize distractions and prevent task-switching.

 ## 🚀 Getting Started